Anna Camp

-Anna Ragsdale Camp (born September 27, 1982) is an American actress and singer.
-She is best known for her roles as the villainous Sarah Newlin in the HBO vampire drama True Blood (2009, 2013–2014) and Aubrey Posen in the musical comedy Pitch Perfect film series (2012–2017).
+Anna Ragsdale Camp (born September 27, 1982) is an American actress.
+She portrayed the villainous Sarah Newlin in the HBO vampire drama True Blood (2009, 2013–2014), Aubrey Posen in the Pitch Perfect film series (2012–2017), and the dual role of Reagan and Maddie Lockwood in the Netflix thriller You (2025).

-Camp had recurring roles in the television series Mad Men (2010), The Good Wife (2011–2016), The Mindy Project (2012–2013), and Vegas (2013).
-She also played Jane Hollander, a researcher for the fictitious News of the Week magazine, in the Amazon Prime series Good Girls Revolt (2016), and had minor roles in the drama The Help (2011) and the Woody Allen film Café Society (2016).
+Camp has had recurring roles in the television series Mad Men (2010), The Good Wife (2011–2016), The Mindy Project (2012–2013), and Vegas (2013).
+She also played Jane Hollander, a researcher for the fictitious News of the Week magazine, in the Amazon Prime series Good Girls Revolt (2016), and had minor roles in the films The Help (2011) and Café Society (2016).

 Camp made her Broadway debut in the 2008 production of The Country Girl and played Jill Mason in the 2008 Broadway revival of Peter Shaffer's Equus.
 In 2012, she was nominated for a Drama Desk Award for her performance in the Off-Broadway play All New People.

 Early life

 Camp was born in Aiken, South Carolina.
 Her mother, Dee (née Kornegay), is a Democratic Party volunteer, and her father, Thomas Sewell Camp, is a bank executive.
-She has an older sister, Saluda.

-Camp is of British (English, Scottish, and Welsh), Dutch, French and Swedish descent, and grew up in Columbia, South Carolina.
-She attended Meadowfield Elementary School and was cast in a Drug Abuse Resistance Education production in the second grade, introducing her to acting.
+Camp attended Meadowfield Elementary School and was cast in a Drug Abuse Resistance Education production in the second grade, introducing her to acting.
 She graduated from the University of North Carolina School of the Arts with a Bachelor of Fine Arts degree in 2004.
 She moved to New York City shortly thereafter.